 In order to send targeted email, you have to collect data that will help you segment your audience.

-If you want a deeper look into audience analytics, customer filters, the difference between behavior triggers and attributes, we recommend that you check out this guide on customer filters, which goes into these concepts in more detail and also lists the top customer filters by various types of businesses.
+If you want a more in-depth look into audience analytics, customer filters, the difference between behavior triggers and attributes, we recommend that you check out this guide on customer filters, which goes into these concepts in more detail and also lists the top customer filters by various types of businesses.

 Combine your web analytics, CRM, and email software

-The most important step is setting up how you will collect behaviour data (such as downloading a white paper, making a purchase, or viewing a certain page).
+The most important step is setting up how you will collect behaviour data (such as downloading a white paper, making a purchase, or viewing a particular page).

-Inside of the Customer Data Hub, we can see a list of all captured leads and customers who satisfy any key filter.
+Inside of the Customer Data Hub, we can see a list of all captured leads and customers who satisfy any essential filter.

 There are dozens and dozens of different customer filters to choose from, and they can be combined.
 Popular ones include: